anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **To create workspaces for Data Analysts:**

 1. Navigate to <https://anvil.terra.bio/#workspaces>
-1. If prompted select **“Sign in with Google”**.
+1. If prompted, select **“Sign in with Google”**.
 1. Decide if you will create or clone a workspace:
    1. To create a new workspace, select the “+” button on the top left of the workspaces screen.
-   1. To clone a workspace find the workspace in your workspaces list, select the “three dots” icon on the right, and select **“Clone”**.
+   1. To clone a workspace, find the workspace in your workspaces list, select the “three dots” icon on the right, and select **“Clone”**.
-1. Select a workspace name and Billing Project for the workspace being careful to make sure to select the billing project created for the Data Analyst who will be computing with the workspace.
+1. Select a workspace name and Billing Project for the workspace, being careful to select the billing project created for the Data Analyst who will be computing with the workspace.
 1. Select **“CREATE WORKSPACE”** or **“CLONE WORKSPACE”** as appropriate.

 **Next, to find the new workspace and share it with the Data Analyst:**

-1. Locate the workspace in the workspaces list by filtering on the workspace name..
+1. Locate the workspace in the workspaces list by filtering on the workspace name.
 1. On the “three dots” button on the workspace row and select **“Share”**.
 1. On the Share Workspace popup menu:
    1. Search for the Google ID of the Data Analyst in the **“User email”**section.
    1. Select the Data Analysts email address when it appears below the User email select box.
-1. When the Data Analyst appears under the “Current Collaborators” section of the form make the Data Analyst a **“Writer”** and select **“Can compute”**.
-Do not select “Can share”.
+1. When the Data Analyst appears under the “Current Collaborators” section of the form, make the Data Analyst a **“Writer”** and select **“Can compute”**.
+Do not select “Can share.”

 <figure>
 <img src="./_images/share-writer-can-compute-no-share.png" alt="Setting Data Analyst workspace permissions."/>